mateotis/the-freshman-express/README.md

 ### Overall Concept and Theme
 We wanted to give a very homely blog-like feel to the website, something that could be seen as the creation of a freshman.
 The videos are hosted on a separate type of website that aims to be our version of YouTube or other popular video sharing/streaming sites.
 ### Desired Experience
 We wanted a design interactivity which was basic and familiar to the audience, so we went with a website design similar to that of blogs hosted by Blogger or WordPress.
-The video site forms the bulk of the interactivity, with the ability to not just play the video but also to give a like or share.
+The video site forms the bulk of the interactivity, with the ability to not just play the video but also to give a like or share, or even subscribe.

 ## Process:
 ### Brainstorming